devkral/django-fast-ratelimit/README.md

 ### ratelimit.get_RATELIMIT_TRUSTED_PROXY:

 get the `RATELIMIT_TRUSTED_PROXIES` parsed as set

-note: this function is cached.
+note: this function uses a cached subfunction.
 If you change this setting while testing you may have to call:

-`ratelimit.get_RATELIMIT_TRUSTED_PROXY.cache_clear()`
+`ratelimit._get_RATELIMIT_TRUSTED_PROXY.cache_clear()`

 ### ratelimit.get_ip: